iampaul83/yujack-slack-bot/README.md

 ## Bootstrap

-You need to setup the Verification TOKEN in the process.env.js, otherwise your request will not pass.
+You need to setup the `TOKEN` environment variable, which is Slack App's Verification Token, otherwise your request will not pass.

+You can setup it in .env file, in your system's environment or something like Heroku's [config vars](https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application)